duxfrederic/diffpanstarrs/README.md

 # diffpanstarrs
-A small utility package to download and process Pan-STARRS data in the sense of difference imaging.
+A package implementing a pipeline to download and process Pan-STARRS data in the sense of difference imaging.

 ## Installation
 Simply clone and install using pip:
 ```